 Team17 is doing a lot more to help its indie developers than normal publishers, even offering desk space inside its Wakefield studio.

-"Some great examples of this are The Escapists, which we recently released on PC and Xbox One and has generated over seven million dollars in sales, and Sheltered (previously profiled on VICE Gaming) which will release later this year.
-When we first signed The Escapists, the developer was working as a roofer; signing with us allowed him to work full-time on the PC version of the game while our internal teams worked on console versions for him – we actually had the unheard of situation of the developer signing off the publisher's milestones!
+"Some great examples of this are The Escapists, which we recently released on PC and Xbox One and has generated over seven million dollars in sales, and Sheltered which will release later this year.
+When we first signed The Escapists, the developer was working as a roofer; signing with us allowed him to work full-time on the PC version of the game while our internal teams worked on console versions for him—we actually had the unheard of situation of the developer signing off the publisher's milestones!
 Unicube, the two-man team behind Sheltered, were working at Cineworld and Screwfix and didn't even have an office of their own.
 We invited them to move into our development studio and are now helping them build a multi-platform game.

 "Likewise Beyond Eyes, a stunningly original game that just wouldn't be possible under the old 'traditional publisher' model, was being produced by a one-woman team called Tiger & Squid.
 Since signing with our program she's also moved into our studio, now has a team of 12 people working with her, and has seen her game featured at multiple press events, including Microsoft's media showcase at this year's GDC."

-It all sounds too good to be true, but having met the developers of The Escapists, Beyond Eyes and Sheltered at Rezzed (our report) this year, they all echoed how grateful they were to Team17 and its Indie Partner Program.
-None of what Debbie tells me is PR-fed lines and empty promises – these people's lives have been changed.
+It all sounds too good to be true, but having met the developers of The Escapists, Beyond Eyes, and Sheltered at Rezzed this year, they all echoed how grateful they were to Team17 and its Indie Partner Program.
+None of what Debbie tells me is PR-fed lines and empty promises—these people's lives have been changed.
 Sherida Halatoe, developer of Beyond Eyes, had been working on the game for years before Team17 stepped in.
 She had had to cut certain aspects of it, but now with the added support, she is able to construct her vision properly.
-(No pun intended, given Beyond Eyes is about a blind girl who has to visualise the world using her other senses.)
+(No pun intended, given Beyond Eyes is about a blind girl who has to visualize the world using her other senses.)